Germany women's national football team: Olympic Games

 Women's football debuted at the 1996 Summer Olympics and Bettina Wiegmann scored the first Olympic goal in the opening game of the tournament.
-However, Germany failed to progress to the knockout stage and was eliminated after Round 1.
+However, Germany failed to progress to the knockout stage and was eliminated in the group stages.
 Four years later the German team won the bronze medal at the 2000 Summer Olympics.
 They again finished third at both the 2004 and the 2008 Summer Olympics.

-The German team has qualified for all Women's Olympic Football Tournaments until 2008.
+The German team qualified for all Women's Olympic Football Tournaments until 2008.
 However, they failed to qualify for the 2012 tournament as UEFA used the 2011 World Cup for qualification, and Germany ended below France and Sweden.
 The German team beat Sweden in the Olympics final in Rio in 2016 to obtain their first Olympic gold medal.

 UEFA Women's Championship

 Germany failed to qualify for the first two UEFA European Championships in 1984 and 1987.
 Since 1989, the German team has participated in every tournament and is the record European champion with eight titles.
-Germany has won six consecutive championships from 1995 to 2013 and has an overall 31–6–3 win–draw–loss record.
-The worst German result at the European championship finals was finishing fifth in 2017.
+Germany has won six consecutive championships from 1995 to 2013 and has an overall finals record of 36 wins, 6 draws, and 4 losses.